Don Reed (comedian)

-Donald Gene Reed (born November 23, 1959) is an American actor, writer, producer, director and comedian.
+Donald Gene Reed (born November 23, 1959) is an American actor, writer, storyteller, author, producer, director and comedian.

 Early life

 Reed grew up in Oakland, California, and attended Fremont High School.
 Additionally he attended Chabot Junior College in Hayward, California, before being recruited to UCLA for intercollegiate speech and debate competition, where he became a national champion in competitive events: Speech to Entertain, Poetry and Dramatic readings.

 Career

 In the fall of 1988, Don Reed was performing stand-up comedy at NACA and impressed comedian Sinbad so much he helped Reed get signed for two episodes of a television spin-off of The Cosby Show, titled A Different World, on which he played "Chip St. Charles", whom Denise Huxtable had a crush on.
 This was Reed's television debut; he left the show in 1989.

 After A Different World, Reed was cast as "Fingers" in a film called Dance to Win, which was released on December 1, 1989, in the United States.
 Reed also appeared on the HBO television program Dream On in 1990, then he appeared on Robert Townsend's ventures: an HBO television special Robert Townsend and His Partners in Crime (1991) and The Meteor Man (1993) as a drug worker.